How To Use And Configure WordPress Widgets – Part 4

 How To Create Your Own Custom Sidebar Widgets

-Your custom widget will be added to the sidebar…
+Your new custom widget will be added to your sidebar navigation section…

 How To Create Your Own Sidebar Widgets